Songline

 A songline, also called dreaming track, is one of the paths across the land (or sometimes the sky) within the animist belief systems of the Aboriginal cultures of Australia which mark the route followed by localised "creator-beings" in the Dreaming.
 The paths of the songlines are recorded in traditional song cycles, stories, dance, and art, and are often the basis of ceremonies.
-They are a vital part of Aboriginal culture, connecting people to their land.

 Description

-The Dreaming, or the Dreamtime, has been described as "a sacred narrative of Creation that is seen as a continuous process that links traditional Aboriginal people to their origins".
+The Dreaming, or the Dreamtime, has been described as "a sacred narrative of Creation that is seen as a continuous process that links Aboriginal people to their origins".
 Ancestors are believed to play a large role in the establishment of sacred sites as they traversed the continent long ago.
 Animals were created in the Dreaming, and also played a part in creation of the lands and heavenly bodies.
 Songlines connect places and Creation events, and the ceremonies associated with those places.
 Oral history about places and the journeys are carried in song cycles, and each Aboriginal person has obligations to their birthplace.
 The songs become the basis of the ceremonies that are enacted in those specific places along the songlines.

 A songline has been called a "dreaming track", as it marks a route across the land or sky followed by one of the creator-beings or ancestors in the Dreaming.

 A knowledgeable person is able to navigate across the land by repeating the words of the song, which describe the location of landmarks, waterholes, and other natural phenomena.
 In some cases, the paths of the creator-beings are said to be evident from their marks, or petrosomatoglyphs, on the land, such as large depressions in the land which are said to be their footprints.

 By singing the songs in the appropriate sequence, Aboriginal people could navigate vast distances, often travelling through the deserts of Australia's interior.
 The continent of Australia contains an extensive system of songlines, some of which are of a few kilometres, whilst others traverse hundreds of kilometres through lands of many different Aboriginal peoples — peoples who may speak markedly different languages and have different cultural traditions.
 One songline marks a 3,500 km route connecting the Central Desert Region with the east coast, to the place now called Byron Bay.
 Desert peoples travelled to the ocean to observe fishing practices, and coastal people travelled inland to sacred sites such as Uluru and Kata Tjuta.